alhalaSaa/AlhalaSaa/README.md

 ## 📂 What I Can Do

-- ✔️ Build dynamic and data-driven websites using **PHP**
+- ✔️ Build dynamic websites with **PHP**
-- ✔️ Design, manage, and query **relational databases**
+- ✔️ Design & manage **Databases**
-- ✔️ Develop full **CRUD systems**
+- ✔️ CRUD systems (Create / Read / Update / Delete)
-- ✔️ Handle backend logic, forms, and authentication
+- ✔️ Connect Frontend with Backend
-- ✔️ Connect frontend interfaces with backend services efficiently
+- ✔️ Authentication & Forms handling

 ---